ahobsonsayers/agentmemory-docker/README.md

 However at the moment it requires you to install it with npm to use it, or deploy it to a hosted service like railway.

 My preference is different from this - for a service like this I want to be able to spin it up in a docker container, either on my local machine or my server.
-This simplifies and unifies the run process significantly, and allows for a coming interface.
-Sadly agentmemory does not have a official image published to dockerhub, so I cannot easily do this 😩
+This simplifies and unifies the run process significantly, and allows for a common interface.
+Sadly agentmemory does not have a official image published to dockerhub, so I cannot easily do this 😔

 I built this image to fill that gap - a consistently up to date and tagged docker image for agentmemory - rebuilt automatically for each version and pushed to dockerhub 🐋